 For QoS flow offloading from the S-NG-RAN node to the M-NG-RAN, the S-NG-RAN node may provide the data forwarding related information in the S-NODE MODIFICATION REQUEST ACKNOWLEDGE within the Data Forwarding and offloading Info from source NG-RAN node IE, in which case the M-NG-RAN node may decide to provide data forwarding addresses to the S-NG-RAN node and trigger the Xn-U Address Indication procedure as specified in TS 37.340 [8].

+If the Monitoring Request on Available Data Rate IE is included in the GBR QoS Flow Information IE for a QoS flow contained in the DRBs To Be Setup List IE or the DRBs To Be Modified List IE within the PDU Session Resource Setup Info – MN terminated IE or the PDU Session Resource Modification Info – MN terminated IE, the S-NG-RAN node shall, if supported, store this information and perform Available bitrate monitoring, as specified in TS 23.501 [7]

+For each GBR QoS flow which has been successfully added or modified in the S-NG-RAN node, if the Monitoring Request on Available Data Rate IE was included in the GBR QoS Flow Information IE contained in the PDU Session Resource Setup Info – SN terminated IE or the PDU Session Resource Modification Info – SN terminated IE, the S-NG-RAN node shall, if supported, store this information and perform Available bitrate monitoring, as specified in TS 23.501 [7].

 <<<Next change >>>